schoedel-learn/missing-sock-laravel/CLIENT_EXECUTIVE_SUMMARY.md

 ## 💡 Bottom Line

 You now have a **professional, scalable system** that:
-- ✅ Replaces JotForm completely
+- ✅ Replaces JotForm and GotPhoto completely
 - ✅ Saves you time and money
 - ✅ Provides better customer experience
 - ✅ Sets you up for AI-powered growth